 “You’re having your energy depleted on a non-physical level.
 You need to learn how to replenish that.”

 Okay, I- I took his hand and then we weren’t in the pod any more.
 We were walking around on the surface of a strange planet.
-Our path crossed under immense structures, thousands of feet high.
+Our path crossed under immense structures that were hundreds, maybe a thousand feet high.
 I looked up the white pillars towering above and far up in the sky they formed a hexagram above us, the center filled with a gigantic obsidian sphere.

 This wasn’t a dream, I hadn’t fallen asleep.
 It was more like the out of body experiences I’d had sporadically while meditating, traveling to places I later verified in the physical world.
 So there are other planets with things on them?
 And somebody made those things...
-I hadn’t exactly been hostile to those concepts before but it was immediately clear I was going to need to be a lot more open-minded going forward.
+I hadn’t exactly been hostile to the concept of extra-terrestrial life before but it was immediately clear I was going to need to be a lot more open-minded going forward.
 We really have no idea what we don’t know.
 This experience would spark a dozen more in the best year of spiritual development of my life so far.

 A year later, the facility near Eureka was more sensory minimization than deprivation, so I spent most of the time listening to cars drive by and trying to remember who starred in Altered States.
 But thankfully for my mom it was her first float and she didn’t know this facility kind of sucked, so she was experiencing that beginner’s luck I didn’t realize would never return for me on any subsequent floats.